 In addition to limiting your exposure to sunlight and using sunscreens, examining yourself for moles can help with early detection of melanoma (the deadliest type of skin cancer) and treatment.

-If you or a close relative have moles, you should examine your body once a month.
+If you have developed new moles, or a close relative has a history of melanoma, you should examine your body once a month.
 Most moles are benign (non-cancerous).
 Moles that are of greater medical concern include those that look different than other existing moles or those that first appear in adulthood.

 If you notice changes in a mole's color or appearance, you should have a dermatologist evaluate it.
 You also should have moles checked if they bleed, ooze, itch, appear scaly, or become tender or painful.